lexzaiello/DCC/README.md

-# A Zero-Knowledge Machine for Linear Intuitionistic Type Theory
+# DAM - The Dependent Abstract Machine